 It Cuts Energy Costs

 Your new roof system is about much more than just its shingles.
 Full protection both outside and inside your home stems from proper ventilation, which helps reduce damaging moisture, lower the temperature in the attic space and decrease the risk of harmful ice dams.
-Ensuring your attic is properly ventilated helps extend the life of your roof, so it can take on any season for years to come.
+Ensuring your attic is ventilated helps extend the life of your roof, so it can take on any season for years to come.